schmunk42/yii2-giiant/docs/60-troubleshooting.md

 Troubleshooting
 ---------------

+## General

+Adjust the commands in the docs, if your platform requires it, eg. using `./yii` or `php yii`.

 ### `Calling unknown method: yii\console\Application::getSession()`

 You need to disable eg. auth components and modules for the CLI.
 They don't have an effect there anyway.